mesosphere/mesos/docs/scheduler-http-api.md

 a C++ binding to their language of choice (e.g., JNI when using JVM-based languages).

-2. By using the new HTTP API.
+2. By using the newer HTTP API.
 This allows Mesos schedulers to be developed without using C++ or a native client library; instead, a custom scheduler interacts with the Mesos master via HTTP requests, as described below.
 Although it is theoretically possible to use the HTTP scheduler API "directly" (e.g., by using a generic HTTP library), most scheduler developers should use a library for their language of choice that manages the details of the HTTP API; see the document on [HTTP API client libraries](api-client-libraries.md) for a list.

 The v1 Scheduler HTTP API was introduced in Mesos 0.24.0.
 As of Mesos 1.0, it is